 So where then?

 Kenya, that’s where!
-Home to the birthplace of safari!
+Home to the birthplace of a magical safari destination!
 Kenya, where majestic, engrossing pictures are the consistent norm and each day is an experience out of The Lion King.
-Host to the Serengeti and Maasai Mara.
-To the Big 5, unbeatable views of Mount Kilimanjaro, and of the Great Rift Valley.
-Kenya, home of the Swahili and the Kikuyu.
+A Kenya safari destination hosts the Serengeti and Masai Mara.
+As well as the Big Five, unbeatable views of Mount Kilimanjaro, and of the Great Rift Valley.
+Kenya, home to the Swahili and the Kikuyu.

 Interested?
 Good, because we’re just getting warmed up!
-Below you will find a bountiful breakdown of all the beautiful options you will ever need for your trip to Kenya.
+Below you will find a bountiful breakdown of all the beautiful options you will ever need for your Kenya safari.
 You’ll also get a few “must-brings” and “must-knows”, just for peace of mind.
 Safari holidays require planning, and we’ve got your back.

 At the start of your journey, you are going to need options when planning your safari.
 Kenya is a large country, 590,000 sq km to be precise.
-It is made up of 47 semi-autonomous counties and holds two of the world’s largest landmarks.
-Perhaps more pertinently, Kenya is host to over 30 game reserves!
+It is made up of 47 semi-autonomous counties and holds two of the world’s largest landmarks and iconic destinations.
+Perhaps more pertinently, Kenya is host to over 30 game reserves in the National Park!

-When it comes to Kenyan safaris, there is no better place to start than with its most popular reserve, the Maasai Mara National Reserve.
+When it comes to Kenya safaris, there is no better place to start than with its most popular reserve, the Masai Mara National Reserve.

-Located on the Tanzanian border and amalgamated into Tanzania’s Serengeti National Park, the Maasai Mara National Reserve is Kenya’s “home of safari”.
+Located on the Tanzanian border and amalgamated into Tanzania’s Serengeti National Park, the Masai Mara National Reserve is Kenya’s “home of safari”.
 There can be no debate when considering its ratings and reviews that this reserve can give you the most authentic safari experience.
-Its popularity being a testament to its deserving position as one of Kenya’s best.
+Its popularity is a testament to its deserving position as one of Kenya’s best.

 Welcoming, on average, around 150,000 tourists every year to The Mara Triangle, we have to ask, what makes this majestic landscape so popular?

-The Mara is home to the Big 5 (rhino, buffalo, elephant, leopard, and lion), birds of prey, and pretty much any other sort of African wildlife you can think of!
+The Mara is home to the Big Five (rhino, buffalo, elephant, leopard, and lion), birds of prey, and pretty much any other sort of African wildlife you can think of!

-We think it’s pretty amazing knowing the Maasai Mara is apparently where it all began!
+We think it’s pretty amazing knowing the Masai Mara safari destination is apparently where it all began!

 The second most popular option for Kenya safari tours can be found at the Amboseli National Park, located further south along the Tanzanian border towards the Kenyan coastline.
-This is a special one for us as it has a very unique and very specific attraction: THE view of Mount Kilimanjaro.
+This is a special one for us as it has a very unique and very specific attraction: The view of Mount Kilimanjaro in Amboseli National Park.

 Have you ever seen that famous shot of Africa’s highest mountain in every movie ever, and on postcards, and calendars, and just about every other generalized safari shot?
-Well, this is where it was taken from.
+Well, this Amboseli National Park is where it was taken.

-From savannah landscapes, dried-up riverbeds and tree-covered grass plains, to Lake Amboseli’s wetlands and sulfurous springs, there really is a lot of variety here.
+From savannah landscapes, dried-up riverbeds, and tree-covered grass plains, to Lake Amboseli’s wetlands and sulfurous springs, there really is a lot of variety here.
 You can get a “5 different habitats” kind of experience.
-Where variety and scenery is your thing, Amboseli has it for you.
+Where variety, wildlife viewing, and scenery are your thing, Amboseli has it for you.

-Oh, and the bird population is one of the best in the world.
-400 species to be precise!
+Oh, and the bird game viewing is one of the best in the world.
+As many as 400 bird species can be seen on one of these Kenya safari tours.
+Hop on one of the open-aired safari vehicles and see them all!

 When we originally looked into Samburu (also known as Shaba) National Park, we found on the surface it looked like a regular old reserve with no unique traits.
 But, after experiencing it and getting the opportunity to take it in a little bit deeper, we came to realize two things.